dipanjan308/exact_enumeration_lattice_gas/README.md

 # Exact enumeration of lattice gas model
-These codes enumerate all configurations for the system of hard particles (dimer,  mixture of dimers and 2 X 2 squares, 1-NN particles) on square lattice with periodic boundary conditions along both directions using
-"breadth-first" and "depth-first" algorithm.
+These codes enumerate all configurations for the system of hard particles (dimer,  mixture of dimers and 2 X 2 squares, 1-NN particles) on square lattice with periodic boundary conditions along both directions, using "breadth-first" and "depth-first" algorithm.
 Codes for dimer model and 1-NN model uses only "depth-first" algorithm.
 1-NN is the nearest neighbour exclusion model in which lattice sites upto 1st nearest neighbour are excluded from being occupied by the particles.
 The codes can be generalised to the lattice models of any particle shape.

 Breadth-first algorithm needs the information about all the configurations in previous level to enumerate the configurations in the current level.
 Here the level denote the total number of particles and current level configurations mean the configurations with on added particle in the previous level configurations.
 Because